COMMERCIAL / RETAIL / INDUSTRIAL AREAS AND COUNCIL

 Click here to download an application form for council approval for a Limited Licence.

-Click here to download a Development Application form (PDF)
+Click here to download an application form for street signs.

 COUNCIL ASSESSMENT PANEL

 Council Assessment Panel (CAP) meetings are held on the second Wednesday of each month.
 Meetings start at 6:30pm and can be at either 36 Nairne Road Woodside or 63 Mt Barker Road Stirling, depending on the items of business.
 Please check the Agendas and Minutes on this website for the venue, or contact us for information.
 You can click here to access Related Reports.

 Click here for more information on the establishment, membership, and procedures of the CAP.